Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 If you knowingly made a mistake that you could get away with while working in the pharmacy and the mistake has gotten through to the patient, what would you do and why?

-Students said most interesting question asked at Creighton University School of Pharmacy and Health Professions Traditional Program discussed a variety of topics including handling conflict, dealing with difficult questions, preferences in pharmacy settings, and reflections on personal experiences.
-The interview format may have been an MMI (Multiple Mini Interview) based on responses mentioning specific scenarios and ethical dilemmas, indicating a focus on situational judgment.
+Students said the most interesting question asked at Creighton University School of Pharmacy and Health Professions Traditional Program discussed a range of topics, including handling being away from home, dealing with conflict, opinions on pharmacy, reflecting on past experiences, and personal values.
+The interview format may have been an MMI (Multiple Mini Interview) based on responses referencing a variety of questions and the emphasis on diverse scenarios, but respondents might be bound by a nondisclosure agreement due to the nature of the interview process.

 They knew I have worked in a community pharmacy for 3 years and so they asked, "If you were just leaving the pharmacy with your boss to go to a meeting and a customer came in and asked a question that would take a long time to answer what would you do?"